-OCEA-100 Elements of Nautical Science
+OCEA 100 Elements of Nautical Science 2 cr

-This course will provide students with a brief introduction to navigation, nautical publications, electronic navigation, fire fighting, rules of the road, and practical experience in small boat handling Prerequisite(s): ENGL-050, ENGL-075 MATH-050 Corequisite(s):
+This course will provide students with a brief introduction to navigation, nautical publications, electronic navigation, fire fighting, rules of the road, and practical experience in small boat handling.

-OCEA-105 Elements of Oceanography with Lab
+OCEA 105 Elements of Oceanography 4 cr.